 Entry-level forensic science technicians may be hired by police departments, coroner offices, forensic laboratories, academic institutions and government agencies.
 Once hired, they are often trained in a particular specialty, including DNA analysis, trace evidence, drug analysis, latent fingerprints, toxicology or firearms.
 Training periods may last from six months to two years.

 In addition to learning about lab procedures and gaining experience with lab equipment and computer programs, trainees learn how to write reports, store evidence and give courtroom testimony.
 According to the ASCLD, forensic science technicians must often choose between working in the lab as a scientist and working in the field as an investigator alongside a crime scene unit.
 Many crime scene investigators are also trained as police officers.

 The American Board of Criminalistics (ABC) offers voluntary certification to forensic science technicians who have a bachelor's degree in a natural science field and two years of forensics work experience (www.criminalistics.com).
 There are two levels of certification--'Fellow' and 'Diplomate'--each requiring applicants to pass a comprehensive 3-hour exam.
 The ABC also offers 'Affiliate' membership to candidates who have not yet obtained two years of work experience.

-Forensic science technician is a career which expected to grow at a much faster rate than the job market as a whole between 2014 and 2024.
-Forensic science technicians can expect to earn around $60,000 a year on average.
+Forensic science technician is a career which expected to grow at a much faster rate than the job market as a whole between 2016 and 2026, according to the BLS.
+Forensic science technicians could expect to earn a median salary of $58,230 a year, as of 2018.